-Are you constantly trying to avoid getting a cold during the Christmas season, especially when everyone in the office is always coughing or sneezing?
+Are you constantly trying to avoid getting a cold during the winter season, especially when everyone in the office is always coughing or sneezing?

 Image Source: Unsplash